 When medically appropriate outpatient telehealth services are furnished by a Blue Cross and Blue Shield designated telehealth vendor, your cost share (such as deductible, copayment, and/or coinsurance) is the same as the lowest cost share level that you would pay for similar services when they are furnished by a preferred physician for outpatient medical care or by a preferred mental health provider for mental health and substance use care.
 Your Schedule of Benefits describes your cost share amount.
-(Also refer to riders- if there are any-that apply to your coverage in this health plan.)
+(Also refer to riders-if there are any-that apply to your coverage in this health plan.)
 Your cost share for covered outpatient telehealth services with a Blue Cross and Blue Shield designated telehealth vendor may be lower than your in-person cost share with a covered provider.
 If this is the case, this will be described in a rider.

-Exception for covered services furnished by a virtual care team primary care provider type: When your specific plan option includes the "Virtual Care Team Model" rider and you receive covered services from a Blue Cross and Blue Shield virtual care team primary care provider type, your cost share for outpatient telehealth services furnished by a Blue Cross and Blue Shield designated telehealth vendor is not the same as the lowest cost share level that you would pay for similar services furnished by a Blue Cross and Blue Shield designated telehealth vendor is not the same as the lowest cost share level that you would pay for similar services furnished by a Blue Cross and Blue Shield designated telehealth vendor is not the same by a preferred physician for outpatient medical care.
+Exception for covered services furnished by a virtual care team primary care provider type: When your specific plan option includes the "Virtual Care Team Model" rider and you receive covered services from a Blue Cross and Blue Shield virtual care team primary care provider type, your cost share for outpatient telehealth services furnished by a Blue Cross and Blue Shield designated telehealth vendor is not the same as the lowest cost share level that you would pay for similar services when they are furnished by a preferred physician for outpatient medical care.
 For outpatient telehealth services furnished by a Blue Cross and Blue Shield designated telehealth vendor, your cost share is the same telehealth cost share that you would pay for covered services furnished by a primary care provider type that is not a virtual care team primary care provider type as described in your Schedule of Benefits and/or riders that apply to your coverage in this health plan.
 Your cost share for covered outpatient telehealth services with a Blue Cross and Blue Shield designated telehealth vendor may be lower than described in this paragraph.
 If this is the case, this will be described in a rider.